Mary-Atieno/my-first-webpage/README.md

 By **{Mary-Atieno}**

-## sample portfolio.
+## sample portfolio

-## Table of content.
+## Table of content

    description
    technology used
    license
    instalation requirements

 ## Description

 {This is a project website to create a portfolio.}

 ## Setup/Installation Requirements

--Access to the internet.
+get access to the internet
--you need to get a phone,tablet or laptop
+install vscode and sign up to it get github account and sign up

 ## Support and contact details

 {If you run into any issues or have questions, ideas or concerns please you are free to contact me or make a contribution to the code.}
 @mary.atieno@student.moringaschool.com.

 ## live link

-.my-first-website
+my-first-website

 **{List of contributors or company name}**MIT License

 Copyright (c) [2022] [ Mary Atieno.]